pingcap/tidb-operator/docs/design-proposals/2020-09-07-canary-deployments-for-tidb-operator.md

 ## Motivation

 When upgrade TiDB-Operator, users may want to deploy multiple cluster-scoped TiDB-Operators in the same Kubernetes cluster.
-And choose some specific tidb clusters will be managed by new  version TiDB-Operator, the others are still managed by old version.
+And choose some specific TiDB clusters will be managed by the new version TiDB-Operator, the others are still managed by the old version.
 When the new version TiDB-Operator is fully tested, replace the old one.

 ### Goals